matthewomccorkle/matthewomccorkle.github.io/_posts/2023-01-18-day_059_gowitness.md

 ### 4. **Why use gowitness?**

-Gowitness can take screenshots, and gather response headers, network logs, security information, and all html from a website, cidr range, nmap file, nessus file and more.
+Gowitness can take screenshots, and gather response headers, network logs, security information, and all html from a various inputs such as URL, cidr range, nmap file, nessus file and more.

 Gowitness also offers a self hosted database and local website to access this information quickly.